lassesuomela/birdnest/readme.md

 # How to run

-1. Clone the repository
+1. `git clone https://github.com/lassesuomela/birdnest.git` Clone the repository
-2. `cd backend` to go to the backend directory
+2. `cd backend` Go to the backend directory
-3. `npm i` to install dependencies
+3. `npm i` Install dependencies
-4. `npm run dev` to start nodemon on port 8080
+4. `npm run dev` Start nodemon on port 8080

-5. `cd frontend` to go to the backend directory
+5. `cd frontend` Go to the frontend directory
-6. `npm i` to install dependencies
+6. `npm i` Install dependencies
-7. `npm run dev` to start vite dev server on port 3000
+7. `npm run dev` Start vite dev server on port 3000

 # Screenshot

 Here you can see my creation.
 On the right you can see a radar on where the drones were when they violated the NDZ perimeter as red dots.
 Gray dots are drones that not in the NDZ.

-On the left you can see the list of pilots and their information.
+On the left you can see the list of pilots who violated the NDZ perimeter and their information.

+Theres also a count of the intruders on the top.

 ![Drone watcher](screenshots/Screenshot_1.png)